arashnm80/arashnm80.github.io/handbook/2-battlefields.md

 ---
 1. Use all my time in single tasking and don't let it to be wasted.
 2. Turn single taskings to multitaskings.

+---
+1. Use my limited smartly on most important priorities.
+2. Increase general level of my energy.